 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to SUNY Fredonia must submit the following items.
-Double check with SUNY Fredonia's admissions department to confirm all application materials and requirements.
+To apply to SUNY Fredonia, all applicants must submit the following items.
+Make sure to check in with SUNY Fredonia's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|